 The CDC's campaign to prevent antimicrobial resistance aims to prevent antimicrobial resistance in healthcare settings.
 The campaign centers on four main strategies: prevent infection, diagnose and treat infection, use antimicrobials wisely, and prevent transmission.
 Attention: Non-MDH link.

 - Minimum Criteria for Initiation of Antibiotics in Long-Term Care Residents

-Poster with minimum criteria for initiation of antibiotics in Long-Term Care residents.
+Two-sided card or poster with minimum criteria for initiation of antibiotics in Long-Term Care residents.